solygambas/next-projects/README.md

 ## <a name="blog"></a> 2) Blog

-A complete app example with a blog using Next.js, MongoDB, Markdown and React Syntax Highlighter.
+A complete app example with a blog using Next.js, MongoDB, Markdown and React Syntax Highlighter that works on all the environment.

 [See Demo deployed on Vercel](https://next-dagny.vercel.app/)